Cyrois/bl3tree/README.md

 TODO:
 - Stats page needs to use skill image
-- Get the correct background image for action and augments
-- Fix Skill Trees
-- Make sure styling is okay on Apple
 - Integrate Admobs
 - Figure out how to make a paid version - no ads on paid version
 - Deploy to Google Play Store